gbdev/pandocs/src/MBC6.md

 ### 4000-5FFF - ROM/Flash Bank A 00-7F (Read/Write for flash, Read Only for ROM)

-Read-only access to ROM and flash banks 00-7F, switchable independently from ROM/Flash Bank B.
+Read-only access to ROM and flash banks 00-7F, switchable independently of ROM/Flash Bank B.

 ### 6000-7FFF - ROM/Flash Bank B 00-7F (Read/Write for flash, Read Only for ROM)

-Read-only access to ROM and flash banks 00-7F, switchable independently from ROM/Flash Bank A.
+Read-only access to ROM and flash banks 00-7F, switchable independently of ROM/Flash Bank A.

 ### A000-AFFF - RAM Bank A 00-07 (Read/Write)

-Read/write access to RAM banks 00-07, switchable independently from RAM Bank B.
+Read/write access to RAM banks 00-07, switchable independently of RAM Bank B.

 ### B000-BFFF - RAM Bank B 00-07 (Read/Write)

-Read/write access to RAM banks 00-07, switchable independently from RAM Bank A.
+Read/write access to RAM banks 00-07, switchable independently of RAM Bank A.

 ## Registers